vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 docker compose up
 ```

 This might take a minute or two since containers need to be transferred over the network.
-Next, we can move on and examine this infrastructure.
+Next, we can move on and examine this infrastructure as it relates to our example app.

 ### Prometheus Setup